Business Study Abroad

-Western Michigan University's Haenicke Institute for Global Education offers study abroad and exchange programs for business majors and minors in locations spanning three continents—Oceania, Asia and Europe—and 15 countries.
-Curriculum focuses include accountancy, economics, finance, marketing, management, and intensive foreign language.
+Western Michigan University's Haenicke Institute for Global Education offers study abroad and exchange programs for business majors and minors in locations spanning three continents and 15 countries.
+Programs may focus on accountancy, economics, finance, marketing, management and intensive foreign language study.
 See the list below for countries and universities.
-Comprehensive program profiles may be accessed online at wmich.edu/studyabroad.
+Comprehensive program profiles may be accessed online through WMU Study Abroad.

-For more information, visit the WMU Study Abroad website.
+For more information, visit the WMU Study Abroad website and the links below.

-- Study abroad scholarships—Haenicke Institute and WMU scholarships
+- Study abroad budgeting and scholarships—Haenicke Institute and WMU scholarships

 - WMU international internships